 I almost forgot: and worms.

-The ignorance of this post is worse than most of the political garbage I see lobbed about on Facebook.
+The misdirection within this post is worse than most of the political drivel I see lobbed about on Facebook over the past couple of years.
 And, that… is really saying something.
 This is an article that is so fully littered with non-truths and misleading absurdity disguised as “fact.”
 I won’t spend the space here that would be required to address this hit piece point for point.
 However, if you sift back through previous posts from years ago, you’ll see specific examples of how this was once addressed within my classroom.

-I am confident that the vast majority of my former students can read beyond the clickbait here and realize the Enquirer-esque nature of this nonsense.
+I am confident that the vast majority of my former students can read beyond the clickbait here and realize the Enquirer-esque nature of the piece.
 Why?
 We spent intentional and valuable time looking carefully at this sort of thing.
 If you understand even the faintest thing about bias in media, you’ll instantly want to do one of three things upon encountering it in your feed:

 1. Swipe up and ignore.